abpframework/abp/docs/en/Community-Articles/2022-05-16-Consuming-Rest-Api-By-Using-Static-Proxy/POST.md

 From now on, we will add some files to show the case to you.

 ### Create application service interface
-You should open your web application then find `Pages` folder and a create new folder named `Books`.
+You should open your web application then find `Pages` folder and create a new folder under it named `Books`.
 You should create a new razor page and a new js file as named index.

 Change the Pages/Books/Index.cshtml as the following: